Liv, Powered by Etxeondo

 A WORK OF ART IS BORN

 46 years later, Paco is still most at home working alongside his team in his white lab coat.
-Whether designing hand-crafted pieces for the women of Team Sunweb or an all-new apparel series for Liv's consumers, Paco, his family and employees take pride in their craft.
+Whether designing hand-crafted pieces for Liv's elite road racing team or an all-new apparel series for Liv's consumers, Paco, his family and employees take pride in their craft.

 As product designers, María Jesús, Paco’s wife, and daughter Amaia play a key role in taking Liv’s new kit concepts and making them into reality.
 With input from the Liv apparel team, Amaia creates sketches that will become patterns using the ideal performance fabrics to fit female riders like a second skin.
 From the patterns, panels are created using a precise

 sublimation process and only the highest quality papers, inks, and fabrics.
-Etxeondo’s quality approach to graphic fabric sublimation produces exceptional color retention that can be seen in all its vivid glory on Liv’s Paradisa, Neptuna and Signature kits.
+Etxeondo’s quality approach to graphic fabric sublimation produces exceptional color retention that can be seen in all its vivid glory on Liv’s Spectra and Neptuna kits.

 Once the panels are finalized they are delivered to Flori, a woman in her 60’s who has been working at Etxeondo since the beginning.
 With meticulous attention to detail, Flori sews together the samples by hand and presents them to Paco for review.
 To ensure proper fit, the female employees will test the products before they go into full-size run production.